 Therefore, this model Media and Information Literacy (MIL) Curriculum for Teachers is intend as a tool that will provide educators of all background with the main competencies (knowledge, skills, and attitude) on MIL.
 It focuses on pedagogical approaches necessary to enable teacher to integrate MIL in their classrooms.
+By focusing on teachers, UNESCO hopes to capitalize on the potential multiplier effect.
 Media and information literacy curriculum for teachers; 2012 - 192971e.pdf.
 Paris Declaration on Media and Information Literacy adopted.
 Participants of the forum were invited to offer further comments by 21 July.

 The final version of the Declaration is available here.
 The MIL Forum was a product of international collaboration between UNESCO, the European Commission (EC), the Autonomous University of Barcelona and other partners, within the framework of the Global Alliance for Partnerships on Media and Information Literacy (GAPMIL).
-The event brought together over 350 people from all over Europe and from over 15 countries outside of Europe.
 MIL as Composite Concept.
 Empowerment of people through Media and Information Literacy (MIL) is an important prerequisite for fostering equitable access to information and knowledge and promoting free, independent and pluralistic media and information systems.

 Media and Information Literacy recognizes the primary role of information and media in our everyday lives.
-It lies at the core of freedom of expression and information - since it empowers citizens to understand the functions of media and other information providers, to critically evaluate their content, and to make informed decisions as users and producer of information and media content.
 Infographic.
 As we venture into the 21st century, we as a society, are faced with more innovation and challenge than ever before.